WorkplaceX/ApplicationDemo/Readme.md

 * "Application/" (Application with custom business logic in C#)
 * "Application.Cli/" (Command line interface to build and deploy in C#)
 * "Application.Cli/DeployDb/" (SQL scripts to deploy to SQL server)
-* "Application.Database/" (Generated C# database dto objects like tables and views)
+* "Application.Database/" (From database generated C# database dto objects like tables and views)
 * "Application.Doc/" (Documentation images)
 * "Application.Server/" (ASP.NET Core to start application)
 * "Application.Website/" (Custom html and css websites used as masters)